NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 throughout a data center which users manage through a web-based dashboard, command-line tools, or a RESTful API..."
 [Wikipedia](https://en.wikipedia.org/wiki/OpenStack)

 Ok, and what's IaaS?
-Good question, keep reading .. :)
+And RESTful? and API??
+Good questions, keep reading .. :)

 ## Thanks

 This content heavily sourced from the excellent [eSpaces glossary](https://espaces.edu.au/vwrangler/nectar-openstack-glossary) produced by Steve Crawley at QCIF.
-Also thanks to the OpenStack foundation for their

 ## The list

 > Access Control

 The process of determining if an (authenticated) agent is permitted to perform some action.
 Synonym: authorization.
-(Note: some IT texts make a distinction between access control and authorization, but take contradictory positions on which is which.)

 > Access Group